Living in Canada means being surrounded by small businesses that make almost everything we do easier, more enjoyable or both.

 Today, I want to let those entrepreneurs know they are not alone.
 There are many ways we can’t control the ongoing situation.
 What we can control is how we respond to it, and how we support small businesses.

-According to the U.S. Small Business Administration there are 30.7 million small businesses in the U.S. that comprise 99.9% of all businesses.
-These small businesses employ 59.9 million people or 47.3% of all U.S. employees.
+According to Industry Canada, there are 1.18 million small businesses in the country, which comprise 97% of all businesses.
+Three out of four of these businesses employ between one and nine people.
 And, those employees support families and circulate significant capital back into our economy.

 The implications are pretty clear.
 Small businesses don’t just make our lives more convenient, they’re essential to our communities and our country.
 To me, small businesses are the most critical component of our economy and society, yet the most vulnerable.

-Small businesses across the U.S. need our support.
+Small businesses across Canada need our support.
 Here are eight meaningful ways to do that now.

 If a business’s website doesn’t have up-to-date information, check their Facebook, Instagram, and Twitter feeds.
 You can also sign up for their mailing list or give them a call.